Why Employees Leave—And 4 Ways Recognition Can Slow Resignation

-Why is this happening?
-And where are employees going?
-The truth is many employees aren’t leaving their jobs for a similar job with more pay and benefits or better brand name.
+The truth is many employees aren’t looking for more pay and benefits or a better brand name.
 They are leaving for completely different careers that give them more control and flexibility over their lives.

 What are flexibility and autonomy in the workplace?
 It’s much more than working from a coffee shop, refusing to come into the office, or only working a few hours a day.
 Flexibility and autonomy at work mean: